 Tuesday, July 24th, 2007

-Overall, I had a good night of gaming with the Friday nighters and running the Primeval RPG, though I was totally exhausted when the group broke for the night.
+Overall, I had a good night of gaming with the Friday nighters.
+Running the Primeval RPG is really a joy due to the simplicity of the game rules, the ease with which the rules work and handle situations that aren't actually covered in them, and of course, the creature rules.
+Once more, I was totally exhausted when the group broke for the night.